Learning To Sample From Diffusion Models Via Inverse Reinforcement Learning: Improving Diffusion with Inverse Reinforcement Learning

-\textbf{Expert occupancy measure} In our framework, the expert is specified through samples from the target distribution at selected noise levels.
-We do not assume access to expert trajectories, actions, or transition dynamics.
-The expert occupancy measure $\mu_E$ is
+\textbf{Expert occupancy measure} In our framework, the expert is specified through samples from the target distribution at selected noise levels, without access to expert trajectories, actions, or transition dynamics.
+The expert occupancy measure $\mu_E(s) = w_E(\sigma) \times p_E(x \vert \sigma)$ has weights $w_E(\sigma)$ that are a design choice: we set them uniformly over $\{\Sigma_N, \dots, \Sigma_1\}$ and concentrate the remaining weight on $\Sigma_0$, so that the absorbing terminal states provide a dense learning signal and $w_E(\Sigma_0)$ acts as a proxy for the mean time the policy should spend at the terminal noise level.

-As the expert does not provide temporal information, the weights $w_E(\sigma)$ are a design choice that favors trajectories reaching quickly states $s_t=(x_t, \sigma_t)$ such that $\sigma_t=\Sigma_0$.
-There are various ways to define $w_E$ to reflect this preference.
-A simple choice is to set it uniformly over $\{\Sigma_N, \dots, \Sigma_1\}$ and assign all remaining weight to $\Sigma_0$.
-Our primary objective is to match the expert distribution at this terminal noise level.
-The absorbing condition $\{\sigma_t = \Sigma_0\}$ allows all states at noise level $\Sigma_0$ to contribute to the occupancy measure, yielding a denser learning signal that reflects how closely the generated samples match the expert distribution at the lowest noise level. $w_E$ can also be interpreted as a proxy for the time spent at each noise level.
-This motivates us to interpret $w_E(\Sigma_0)$ as a measure of the mean time spent at the terminal noise level, which we want the policy $w_\theta(\Sigma_0)$ to match.

-\textbf{On the leverage of $w_E$} Given the definitions above, minimizing an $f$-divergence between the expert and policy-induced occupancy measures implies a corresponding lower bound on the divergence between the marginal noise-level weights: